SJECollins/pixels-arcade/README.md

 It's at a basic, playable state at the moment.
 There's a big ol' list of improvements to make (like I want to change the character status display so that it's more nuanced), but the real sort of goal of this little project was to see if I could make something like this in the browser.
 It's also now at about 1000 lines of JS and all in one file WHICH IS NOT A GOOD THING, but I've been trying to keep each of the games to a single file each as they're really just for learning.
 So... leave it?
 We'll see.

+01/07 - the animals can now join you...

 ## Blackjack
 21/02